mantidproject/mantid/docs/source/algorithms/RenameWorkspaces-v1.rst

 The new names can be either explicitly defined by a comma separated list or by adding a prefix, suffix or both a prefix and suffix.

-The new name can be the same as any existing workspaces if the override flag is set to true.
+The new name can be the same as any existing workspaces if the overwrite flag is set to true.
 This will replace any existing workspaces with the same output name.
-If the override flag is set to false and any name is in use RenameWorkspaces will not rename any of the workspaces and log an error.
+If the overwrite flag is set to false and any name is in use RenameWorkspaces will not rename any of the workspaces and log an error.

 .. warning::
-   RenameWorkspaces is set to override by default to maintain backwards compatibility.
+   RenameWorkspaces is set to overwrite by default to maintain backwards compatibility.
-   Ensure the override flag is set to false to prevent any existing workspaces being replaced with a renamed workspace.
+   Ensure the overwrite flag is set to false to prevent any existing workspaces being replaced with a renamed workspace.

 Usage